joshwbrick/wp-post-nag/README.md

 ### Dependencies

 There are zero runtime dependencies for this project.
-However, PHPUnit is the sole development dependency.
+However, PHPUnit and Mockery are the only development dependencies.

 ## License